Flag Hardy space theory on Heisenberg groups and applications: Preliminaries on the Heisenberg group

 where $\norm{{}\cdot{}}$ is given by

-See \cite[Section 2.2]{Ty} for a discussion, and note that we have defined the group multiplication in a nonstandard way to ensure that we have a norm that coincides with the usual $\ell^\infty$ norm in $\R^{2\cdim+1}$.
-We write $B^{(1)}(g, r)$ for the ball in $\Hn$ with centre $g$ and radius $r$ constructed using the distance $d$.
-We also use balls in the centre of $\Hn$, which may be identified with $\R$: we define $B^{(2)}(t, s) = \{ t' \in \R : |t-t'| < s \}$.
-Sets of the form $g \Hprod B^{(1)}(o, r) \Hprod B^{(2)}(0, s)$ occur often in our work: these are images of products of balls in $\Hn \times \R$ under the identification mentioned in the introduction.
+See \cite[Section 2.2]{Tys} for a discussion, and note that we have defined the group multiplication in an unusual way to ensure that our norm satisfies the triangle inequality; our norm also behaves like the usual $\ell^{\infty}$ norm in $\R^{2\cdim+1}$.
+We write $B\one(g, r)$ for the ball in $\Hn$ with centre $g$ and radius $r$ constructed using the distance $d$.
+We also use balls in the centre of $\Hn$, which may be identified with $\R$: we define $B\two (t, s) := \{ t' \in \R : |t-t'| < s \}$.
+Sets of the form $g B\one(o, r) B\two (0, s)$ occur often in our work: these are images of products of balls in $\Hn \times \R$ under the identification mentioned in the introduction.
 We call them \emph{tubes}, and define $T(g,r,s)$ by the formula